V. Ramaswami: Removal motion in the Lok Sabha (failed)

 The removal motion was placed in the Lok Sabha for debate and voting on 10 May 1993.
-Well known lawyer and a Congress politician Kapil Sibal was his defence lawyer.
-Of 401 members present in the Lok Sabha that day, there were 196 votes for removal and no votes against and 205 abstentions by ruling Congress and its allies.
-The motion which requires two-thirds majority of members present and voting of that house and an absolute majority of its total membership of that house thus failed to pass.
+Well-known lawyer and Congress politician Kapil Sibal was Ramaswami's defence lawyer.
+The Committee constituted by the Speaker headed by Justice P.B Sawant found him guilty of misbehaviour.
+Justice Ramaswami’s supporters tried to use all possible weapons to thwart the resolution.
+As the Dravidar Kazhagam’s earlier ploy of calling it a plot by brahmins had failed, they now used a new strategy of calling it a conspiracy by North Indians to remove a South Indian judge from his post.
+Despite a three-member committee of judges finding that there was basis for nine of the 19 charges, of the 401 members present in the Lok Sabha that day, there were 196 votes for removal, no votes against, and 205 abstentions by the ruling Congress and its allies.
+The motion which requires a two-thirds majority of members present during voting and an absolute majority of the total membership of the house, thus failed to pass.

-The said decision was challenged before the Supreme Court and they upheld the decision of the Parliament.
+The said decision has been politically viewed as a means of defending corruption by the Congress and Anna Dravida Munnetra Kazhagam given the post-retirement offices he held.

 1999 Lok Sabha election

-He contested from Sivakasi constituency as an Anna Dravida Munnetra Kazhagam (ADMK) candidate in 1999 election against Vaiko from Marumalarchi Dravida Munnetra Kazhagam.
-Thamaraikani from ADMK who was expelled from the party contested as an independent.
+Ramaswami contested from Sivakasi constituency as an Anna Dravida Munnetra Kazhagam (ADMK) candidate in the 1999 election against Vaiko from Marumalarchi Dravida Munnetra Kazhagam.
+Thamaraikani who had been expelled from ADMK contested as an independent.
 He lost the election to Vaiko though he secured 32.21% of the votes.
 Vaiko received 41.8% and Thamaraikani 4.74% of the votes.

-Personal life
+Personal life and death

-Ramaswami has 5 children.
+Ramaswami had five children.
 His youngest son Sanjay Ramaswami is a lawyer and former member of the legislative assembly in Tamil Nadu, representing the Congress party.
 Public and private accounts from Justice Fathima Beevi, former Judge of the Supreme Court and former Governor of Tamil Nadu have indicated Ramaswami's interest in elevating Sanjay Ramaswami to a Judge of the Madras High Court, for which she recounts refusing on multiple occasions citing incompetence of Sanjay Ramaswami.

-Ramaswami's other children reside outside of India.
-His net worth is estimated to be 60 Crore Indian Rupees.
-The source of his wealth is land gifted to him by his father in law which has appreciated in value and other ill-gotten property acquired during his tenure as a Judge.
+On 8 March 2025, Ramaswami died at the age of 96.